5/5 - (1 vote)

 Coughing up hairballs is a common issue for many cats.
 When cats groom themselves, they can swallow loose fur, which then forms into hairballs in their stomach.
 These hairballs can cause irritation leading to coughing.

-See also Why Does My Cat Meow At Night?
+See also Why Is My Cat Drooling?
 Understanding The Reasons And Solutions

 If your cat is coughing up hairballs, it’s important to help them by providing regular grooming and brushing sessions to minimize the amount of loose fur they ingest.
 You can also try giving them specialized cat food that helps prevent hairball formation.